eliotora/heuristic_project1/README.md

 transpose -> exchange -> insert, and the starting solution will be the simplified RZ heuristic one.

 Running any algorithm this way will run it 5 times on each of the 20 instances and give an unordered output data file in the main directory.
+Resulting file name is a concatenation of the parameter, last example will create a file named "--vnd--first--tei--srz"